-Wedding season is here!
-Are you doing it yourself and having a food buffet or are you hiring a caterer?
-Make sure the joyous occasion is not ruined with food illness.
+Are you having a buffet or are you hiring a caterer for a special event?
+Make sure that the occasion is not ruined with a food illness.

 As for the minimum standards that you should look for when meeting a caterer, here are the basics you need to address and know: